shrideio/shoebox/src/project/README.md

  1. Start Taiga backend (`project-backend`), Taiga frontend (`project-frontend`), RabbitMQ server (`project-messaging`), Taiga events (`project-events`), Nginx reverse proxy (`project-proxy`), PostgreSQL (`project-db`) and Redis (`project-cache`) containers.

     ```
-    $ sudo cd $REPO_ROOT/src/project
+    $ cd $REPO_ROOT/src/project
     $ sudo docker-compose up -d
     ```

-    Run `$ sudo docker ps` to verify if the listed containers are up and running.
+    Run `$ sudo docker ps | grep project` to verify if the containers listed above are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

-2. Change the default Taiga administrator password after first login.
-Use the following user name and password: _admin_ and _123123_.
+2. Change the default Taiga administrator password after the first login.
+Use the following user name and password: _admin_ and _123123_ for the initial login.